marc2332/bliss/doc/docs/index.md

 * 2D images, showing 2D data counters (typically, Lima detectors data)

 !!! note
-    TBD : This has to be re-written and/or moved elsewhere Plots are grouped by the topmost master, i.e. as long as the number of points for a master corresponds to its parent, the plots are attached to this master (recursively, up to the root master if possible).
+    TBD : This has to be re-written (more clear ??) and moved elsewhere Plots are grouped by the topmost master, i.e. as long as the number of points for a master corresponds to its parent, the plots are attached to this master (recursively, up to the root master if possible).
     If number of points diverges between 2 masters, then underlying data is represented in another set of plot windows.
     So, there is no limit to the number of windows in the **Live** tab, it depends on the scan being executed.

 !!! note
     2D images are always represented in their own plot window.

 ### Live scan data in Flint

-Flint is capable of blah blah blah
+Flint is capable of automatically start up by itself when a new scan in launched, determine the nature of the scan data, and display it as it is created on the most convenient plot type.

 [Read more about Live Scan](flint_scan_plotting.md)